Zenika/NC-Docker-Avance/Hands-on/supports/cloud/machine_google.md

 ## Point your docker client to the docker host VM
     $(docker-machine env nc-google-machine)

+## Enable inbound http connections
+On the Compute Engine VM instances page select nc-google-machine and check 'Allow HTTP traffic' in the network section

-## Run a sample container on google cloud (you should probably aws-enable http traffic from the web console)
+## Run a sample container on google cloud (you should probably enable http traffic from the web console)
     docker run -d -p 80:8080 zenika/nodejs-sample-app
     curl $(docker-machine ip nc-google-machine)

-## Daws-elete the docker host VM on google cloud
+## Delete the docker host VM on google cloud
     docker-machine rm nc-google-machine